cjsellwood/Todo/README.md

 A todo list web app.
+Supports separation of todo items into separate projects or all can be viewed simultaneously.
+Todo items can be individually edited or deleted.
+The todo items are specified by title, description, due date and priority.